 Please check into Mrs McGraw's (Dr Phil's wife) phone app called Aspire News.
 Apparently it is for domestic violence victims to press a button and authorities will be alerted as to your location and what is going on.
 I'm a 911 Dispatcher in Virginia and can speak for my agency and surrounding agencies that this is false and not how it is being sent around.

-On the iTunes store, the Aspire News app is briefly described as follows:
+On the iTunes store, the Aspire News app was briefly described as follows:

 Aspire News is a free application which contains summaries of top stories in world, sports, and entertainment news, from the When Georgia Smiled: Robin McGraw Foundation (and powered by Yahoo!).